KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 If this parameter is not included, the default value is `ac_blocktime=60`.

-When the value of `ac_blocktime` is less than `60`, the asset chain's block time will stabilize within less than twelve hours after launch.
-If the asset chain's `ac_blocktime` value is greater than `60`, the asset chain's block time can require several days to stabilize.
+When the value of `ac_blocktime` is less than `60`, the Smart Chain's block time will stabilize within less than twelve hours after launch.
+If the Smart Chain's `ac_blocktime` value is greater than `60`, the Smart Chain's block time can require several days to stabilize.

-When the value of `ac_blocktime` is less than `12` seconds (a high speed asset chain), the variances in network quality between consensus nodes (miners and stakers) can create difficulties in achieving a stable blockchain consensus.
-High-speed asset chains may function effectively on a LAN or other stable network, but Komodo recommends caution when attempting to manage a high-speed asset chain on the public Internet.
+When the value of `ac_blocktime` is less than `12` seconds (a high speed Smart Chain), the variances in network quality between consensus nodes (miners and stakers) can create difficulties in achieving a stable blockchain consensus.
+High-speed Smart Chains may function effectively on a LAN or other stable network, but Komodo recommends caution when attempting to manage a high-speed Smart Chain on the public Internet.

 #### :pushpin: Examples: